-Excavation and off-site disposal of all on-site soils which exceed unrestricted SCOs, as defined by 6 NYCRR 375-6.8.
+Excavation and off-site disposal of all on-site soils which exceed unrestricted SCOs, as defined by 6 NYCRR Part 375-6.8.
 If a Track 1 cleanup is achieved, a Cover System will not be a required element of the remedy.

-Approximately 20,000 cubic yards of contaminated soil will be removed from depths ranging from 15 feet below ground surface (bgs) to 20.5 feet bgs at the site.
+Approximately 2,150 cubic yards of contaminated soil will be removed from the site.